syncfusion-content/blazor-docs/blazor/datagrid/how-to/effectively-add-range-of-items-to-observable-collection.md

 ---
 layout: post
-title: Effectively add a range of items into ObservableCollection in Blazor DataGrid Component | Syncfusion
+title: Add Items into ObservableCollection in Blazor Grid | Syncfusion
-description: Learn here all about Effectively add a range of items into ObservableCollection in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about effectively adding a range of items into ObservableCollection in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Effectively add a range of items into ObservableCollection in Blazor DataGrid Component
+# Add a range of items into ObservableCollection in Blazor DataGrid

 By default, you can use `Add` method to add a single item into `ObservableCollection`.
 To add a range of items you can call the Add method multiple times using `foreach` statement.
 For every single add action into ObservableCollection, Grid will be refreshed to display the DataSource changes.
 So calling Add repeatedly inside foreach might have performance impact in Grid.